tango-io/bad_words_filter/README.md

     $ gem install word_filter

 ## Usage

-# Use example of the class
+ This gem work with a dictionary list and a badwords list to be able to filter the bad words

-# testFilter = WordFilter.new
+ Use example of the Gem
-# testFilter.filterInit("lib/assets/dictionary.txt", "lib/assets/badwords.txt")
+ testFilter = WordFilter.new
-# testFilter.filterLevel = WordFilter::SWAPPABLE_AND_REPEATED_VOWELS_INCLUDING_NONE
+ testFilter.filterInit("lib/assets/dictionary.txt", "lib/assets/badwords.txt")
-# input = "I went to school and some beeeestard stole my lunch"
+ testFilter.filterLevel = WordFilter::SWAPPABLE_AND_REPEATED_VOWELS_INCLUDING_NONE
-# puts testFilter.filterString(input)
+ input = "I went to school and some beeeestard stole my lunch" puts testFilter.filterString(input)

 ## Contributing